gnunicorn/blog.opentechschool.org/_posts/2012-09-26-stockholm-calling.md

 image: /assets/content/stockholm.jpg
 tags: ["stockholm", "ots", "local", "sweden"]

-teaser: "Not even two weeks ago, our core team member Beatrice Martini went to Stockholm.
-One of her missions there: find out whether people are interested in starting some local OpenTechSchool Group there.
-And take our learnings there as a blueprint on how to make the movement grow in other cities around the globe.
-And we were not mistaken, there seems to be a huge demand in the local tech and startup community.
-We already secured a venue and have first ideas for when to do workshops.
-What we need now, are more people from the local community joining and helping organise, coach and get the word out. "
+teaser: Last week, our core team member Beatrice Martini landed in Stockholm.
+One of her missions in the Swedish capital: find out whether people are interested in starting a local OpenTechSchool Group there.
+And in Stockholm, after meeting so many programmers and tech lovers in the local tech and startup community who expressed great enthusiasm for the project, looks like there's definitely a strong interest and will to join the movement!
+We already secured a venue and have a first idea of a calendar of workshops in October and November.
+What we need now, are more people from the local community joining and helping with organizing, coaching (as a start: JavaScript, Python?
+And more!), giving talks about technology for beginners and, most important, spreading the word! "

 group_signup: 1
 group_title: OTS Stockholm Group